PASSPORT APPLICATION

 - PSA-issued Birth Certificate (BC), if the applicant was born in the Philippines – original and one (1) photocopy

-- Marriage Certificate or Report of Marriage of parents – original and one (1) photocopy
+- PSA-issued Marriage Certificate / Report of Marriage of parents / Foreign Marriage Certificate with Apostille – original and one (1) photocopy

 - Valid passport of parents – original and one (1) photocopy

-- Minor child should be accompanied by either the mother or the father (for unmarried parents, the mother should accompany the child)
+- For married parents, minor child should be accompanied by the mother or the father

 For newly-married women who will use their husband’s surname: